On a generalization of affinoid varieties: Relations with classical analytic geometries

 \subsection{Complex analytic case}

+In this section we show how the category of classical complex analytic spaces embeds fully faithfully in the category of $\C$-dagger analytic spaces.

-\begin{lemma} Let $\cX$ be a separated complex analytic space.
-Any $x \in \cX$ has a neighborhood basis made of compact Stein subsets whose algebra of germs of analytic functions is a $\C$-dagger affinoid algebra. \begin{proof} By definition each $x \in \cX$ has an open neighborhood $x \in U_x$ such that $(U_x, \cO_{\cX}|_{U_x})$ is isomorphic to an affine analytic set and by the separateness hypothesis $\cX$ is Hausdorff.
+\begin{lemma} Let $\cX$ be a separated complex analytic space in the classical sense.
+Any $x \in \cX$ has a neighborhood basis made of compact Stein subsets whose algebra of germs of analytic functions is a $\C$-dagger affinoid algebra. \end{lemma} \begin{proof} By definition each $x \in \cX$ has an open neighborhood $x \in U_x$ such that $(U_x, \cO_{\cX}|_{U_x})$ is isomorphic to an affine analytic set and by the separateness hypothesis $\cX$ is Hausdorff.
 Choosing an explicit isomorphism